Carlos Monje: Hillary Clinton presidential campaign

 Monje left the Obama administration to join the Hillary Clinton 2016 presidential campaign.

 Twitter

 From March 2017 until September 2020, Monje was responsible for managing Twitter's public policy and government affairs in the U.S. and Canada.

-Monje left Twitter in September 2020 to join the transition team for Joe Biden.
+In 2018, Monje participated in an investigation into the Alliance for Securing Democracy's Hamilton 68 dashboard.

 Biden administration

 On April 22, 2021, President Joe Biden nominated him to be the Under Secretary of Transportation for Policy.
 On May 20, 2021, a hearing on his nomination was held before the Senate Commerce Committee.
 He was reported out favorably from the committee on June 16, 2021.
 On June 24, 2021, Monje was confirmed by the United States Senate via voice vote.

 He was sworn into office on July 7, 2021, by Secretary Pete Buttigieg.

+Monje resigned his position in April 2024.

 Personal life

 Monje is a native of New Orleans.
 He met his wife, Anne Filipic, while they both worked on the Obama campaign in 2008.